ionic-team/starters/CONTRIBUTING.md

   use to pull local changes in.
 Make commits in your local starter repo, then `git pull local`.
 * New commits in a submodule must also be saved in the base repository for PRs.
+* Don't include a `.gitignore` file.
+If you need to ignore some files in your starter repo, you can use the private gitignore file located at `.git/info/exclude`.

 ### Starter Welcome